deividAlfa/stm32_soldering_iron_controller/README.md

 * Bad Op-Amp
 * Bad 3v3 Regulator

+If you're getting "NTC high/low" error even when disabling the NTC in settings, then your STM32 is fake.<br>
+They're relabeling clones (MM32/GD32...) to appear like genuine STM32, in this case replace with a genuine chip.<br>

 ### Temperature accuracy
 Buying a cheap high temperature meter is highly recommended!<br>
 These boards can have pretty different readings and tolerances.
 Even between T12 tips.<br>